-I recently purchased a new tablesaw to use in my Weekend Woodworker course.
-It’s a good quality, affordable saw, but it didn’t come with a stand.
-This mobile tablesaw cart is a perfect solution: it’s on casters so I can easily roll it around to wherever I want to work and it’s got two drawers for keeping my table saw accessories handy.
+I purchased a new tablesaw to use in my Weekend Woodworker course.
+It’s a good-quality, affordable saw, but it didn’t come with a stand.
+What to do?
+I decided to build a mobile tablesaw cart.

 I screwed all four side frames together.

-Then screwed plywood panels inside the rear and sides, and screwed drawer runners to them.
+I screwed plywood panels inside the rear and sides of the frame and screwed drawer runners to them.

-I made the drawers by cutting rabbet joints on the ends of plywood boards, glued them together, and dropped in thin plywood bottoms.
+I made the drawers by cutting rabbet joints on the ends of plywood boards, gluing and tacking them together, and dropping in thin plywood bottoms.

 I made the drawers about 1/8-inch narrower than the drawer openings so the drawers wouldn’t bind and would slide smoothly.

 I added paste wax to reduce friction when opening the drawers.